Aromatherapy Can Increase Dental Practice Revenues by Decreasing Dental Anxiety

-Research shows that dental anxiety affects 5-8% of all individuals.
-An additional 20% of patients only see their dentist when experiencing a dental emergency or another urgent dental issue.
-This is more than just an issue of dental and general health; it is also a matter of lost revenue for practice owners.
+Research shows that dental anxiety — also known as “dental phobia — effects as many as 10% of all individuals.
+An additional 20% of patients only see their dentist when experiencing a dental emergency or another urgent dental issue, while up to 60% of adults experience some level of dental fear.
+This is more than just an issue affecting dental and general health; it is also a matter of lost revenue for practice owners.
 Dental anxiety often leads to missed appointments, cancellations and difficulties with patient recall.

 A simple, effective solution that has been proven to help ease the fears of those experiencing dental anxiety is the use of in-office aromatherapy.
 Studied in clinical settings, including dental offices, research has proven aromatherapy eases patient anxiety quickly, and naturally.
 For example: